Hydrocele Surgery (Hydrocelectomy) Treatment: Effective Relief from Scrotal Swelling at Minnerva Clinic

 For Adults:

-• You have a large or tense hydrocoele causing discomfort, heaviness, pain, or embarrassment.
+- You have a large or tense hydrocele causing discomfort, heaviness, pain, or embarrassment.

-• The hydrocoele has been present for a long time (e.g., more than 6-12 months) without spontaneous resolution.
+- The hydrocele has been present for a long time (e.g., more than 6-12 months) without spontaneous resolution.

 For Children (Communicating Hydrocoeles):

-• The hydrocoele persists beyond 12-18 months of age (many resolve spontaneously before this).
+- The hydrocele persists beyond 12-18 months of age (many resolve spontaneously before this).

-• The hydrocoele is very large, tense, or causing discomfort.
+- The hydrocele is very large, tense, or causing discomfort.

 General Considerations:

-Your Hydrocoele Surgery Journey: A Path to Relief and Comfort at Minnerva Clinic
+Your Hydrocele Surgery Journey: A Path to Relief and Comfort at Minnerva Clinic

 We are committed to providing expert surgical care in a safe and supportive environment for your hydrocelectomy at Minnerva Clinic.
 Here’s a general overview of what your procedure typically involves:

-Why Trust Minnerva Clinic for Your Hydrocoele Surgery?
+Why Trust Minnerva Clinic for Your Hydrocele Surgery?

 Hydrocoele Surgery Results & Aftercare: Enjoy Lasting Relief and Scrotal Comfort